Lifenity

 The screening/diagnosis of BRCA1- and BRCA2-associated HBOC is considered in a person by identification of a heterozygous germline pathogenic variant in BRCA1 or BRCA2 on molecular genetic testing.

-However, many other factors may play an important role in increasing the risk of cancer, such as smoking, chemical exposure, alcohol consumption etc.
+However, many other factors may play an important role in increase the risk of cancer, such as smoking, chemical exposure, alcohol consumptions etc.

 How this test will help me?